Skip to Content

 If you are looking for the ultimate weekend trip in Texas, head to the serenity of Big Bend National Park.
 Home to over 800,000 acres of land, this is one big National Park!

-Your Texas weekend getaway to Big Bend National Park allows you to enjoy the diverse topography of this region that includes the mountains, desert, and canyon.
+Your Texas weekend getaway to Big Bend National Park allows you to enjoy the region’s diverse topography, which includes mountains, deserts, and canyons.

-You can easily book a tour here as this west Texas park can be a little overwhelming.
+We loved exploring the many diverse hiking trails and the West Texas desert terrain found throughout the park, but you can easily book a tour if you would like, as this West Texas park can be a little overwhelming.

 While visiting the Big Bend area, don’t forget to check out the small towns nearby.

-Another National Park that is located in West Texas, just east of El Paso, is the Guadalupe Mountain National Park.
+Guadalupe Mountain National Park is another national park in West Texas, just east of El Paso.

 This park is home to a canyon, desert, and dunes, making this one of the best weekend getaways for outdoor lovers.

-One unique aspect of this National Park is the fact that it contains the world’s most extensive Permian fossil reef!
+One unique aspect of this National Park is that it contains the world’s most extensive Permian fossil reef!
 How cool is that?!

-This Texas weekend trip will have you hiking, birding, picnicking, and camping while you enjoy this fabulous getaway in Texas!
+This Texas weekend trip will have you hiking, birding, picnicking, and camping while enjoying this fabulous Texas getaway!

 orange cliffs of Palo Duro Canyon

-It’s easy to include state parks on your list of weekend getaways in Texas as it is home to 80 state parks!
+It’s easy to include this state park on your list of weekend getaways, as it is home to 80 state parks!

-These weekend trips are always so relaxing, and that includes a trip to Palo Duro Canyon State Park.
+These weekend trips are always relaxing, including a trip to Palo Duro Canyon State Park.

-Here you can paddle through the serene waterways enjoying the sites and sounds of nature before retiring to your cabin on the lake.
+Here, you can paddle through the serene waterways, enjoying the sights and sounds of nature before retiring to your cabin on the lake.

 River and Cypress trees

 One of the most popular places to float the river in Texas is New Braunfels.
-New Braunfels is a small town that is big on summer tourism thanks to the Comal River that runs straight through it.
+This small town is big on summer tourism thanks to the Comal River, which runs straight through it.

 The spring-fed waters of the Comal River are brisk and cool year-round, making it a great place to escape the heat.

-During your visit to New Braunfels, you can also head to Schlitterbahn Waterpark and explore the town center.
+You can also head to Schlitterbahn Waterpark and explore the town center during your visit to New Braunfels.

-Near New Braunfels, you will also find the Frio River and the Guadalupe River, both also known for river trips.
+Near New Braunfels, you will also find the Frio and Guadalupe rivers, known for their river trips.

 the falls at Pedernales Falls, one of the state parks near San Antonio